Ilfaust-Rembrandt/Symphonia-of-the-Stars/content/Symphonia of the Stars/World/Story/Key Characters.md

 ### Director Zero

-**Director Zero** is the Director and leader of the Zodiac 12, a Starbound of the Hydra constellation, his unique skill is;
+**Director Zero** is the Director and leader of the Zodiac 12, a Starbound of the [[Pathway of the Dragon, Hydra Constellation|Hydra]] constellation, his unique skill is;

 Azure Dragon of the East (★): This Unique skill covers the user in a blue aura, while enveloped in this aura, the user's attacks will hit, no matter the defense of the target, damage towards the target will be bounced back.